2023 Solar Incentives Guide for Waterville, ME - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+When someone says "solar incentives," you likely think of federal incentives first.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives